British Military History

 Those who lived through the war, and are alive today, are becoming fewer.
 Memories fade and life moves on, but, just two generations back in history, the world was engulfed in a war of savage and brutal proportions.
 Millions died as man’s capacity to inflict appalling horror on other men, women and children rose to new heights.
 Yet, for some, the Second World War brought opportunity, comradeship and a sense of purpose.

-Help this website to continue by making a donation.
-If you would like to help this website continue through advertising or sponsorship – please contact us.
-Or to make a simple donation please use the Paypal Donate button.
+Help this website to continue by making a donation using the Paypal Donate button below.
+If you would like to help this website continue through advertising or sponsorship – please contact me.
 Many thanks.